hnnh12/aws-bootcamp-cruddur-2023/journal/week0.md

 ## <> Required Tasks

-### Install AWs CLI
+### Install AWS CLI

 Unable to install using Gitpod, used local environment to install and confirmed that it is installed, screenshot below:

-I used following commands to install and confirm.
+I used following commands to install and confirm on local environment

 ```
 msiexec.exe /i https://awscli.amazonaws.com/AWSCLIV2.msi